 This description is a lot like the description of the cherubim that were a part of the atonement cover on the ark of the covenant (see Exodus 25).
 Their wings were stretched out to cover the ark and God would be in their presence.

-When the creatures moved, I heard the sound of their wings, like the roar of rushing waters, like the voice of the Almighty, like the tumult of an army.
-When they stood still, they lowered their wings.
+I heard the sound of their wings when they moved; it was like the sound of rushing water, like the voice of Shaddai, like the noise of a tumultuous crowd or army.
+When they stopped, they lowered their wings.

 Ezekiel gives several examples of the noise that the creatures made with their wings.
 It reminds me of the heralds who used to travel before kings and blow the trumpet to announce the coming of the king.
 When they stop, they lower their wings just as the herald would lower the trumpet.